 -

-90%-95% of Eurostar trains arrive on time or within 15 minutes, whilst competing short-haul flights typically manage only 65-70% measured by the same standard.
+90%-95% of Eurostar trains arrive on time or within 15 minutes, competing short-haul flights typically manage only 65-70% by the same standard.
 From central London to central Paris, Eurostar is faster than flying, as well as more comfortable and convenient.
-Not surprisingly, Eurostar has now captured over 70% of the London-Paris market from the airlines.
+Not surprisingly, Eurostar has now captured over 70% of the London-Paris air/rail market.

 -

 Eurostar has commissioned independent research estimating that a Eurostar train from London to Paris emits 11Kg of CO2 per passenger, over 90% less than the 122Kg per passenger emitted by a London to Paris flight.
 In addition, planes emit the CO2 directly into the upper atmosphere, where it is thought to do around 2.7 times the damage of the same CO2 emitted at ground level.
-Another good reason for treating yourself to a train journey!
-See www.eurostar.com/uk-en/about-eurostar/community-environment/treadlightly for more information.
+Another reason for taking the train!
+See www.eurostar.com/uk-en/sustainability.

 Route map